object814/object814.github.io/_pages/about.md

 - *2021.04* Mathematical Contest in Modeling 2021, Meritorious Winner.

 # 📖 Educations
-- *2023.08 - 2025.01 (now)*, Master of Science Robotics, National University of Singapore.
+- *2023.08 - 2025.01*, Master of Science Robotics, National University of Singapore.
 - *2019.09 - 2023.06*, Bachelor of Engineer in Robotics Engineering, Beihang University.

 <!-- # 💬 Invited Talks